HexHive/OSTEP-slides/42-mitigations.md

 # Address Space *Layout* Randomization (ASLR)

-> ASLR is a practical form of ASR
+> ASLR is a practical form of ASR.

 * ASLR focuses on blocks of memory
 * Heap, stack, code, executable, mmap regions